oehrlis/oci-sec-ws/others/user.md

-Allow group grp-oci-sec-ws-lab-00 to manage ons-subscriptions in tenancy Allow group grp-oci-sec-ws-lab-00 to manage cloudevents-rules in tenancy Allow group grp-oci-sec-ws-lab-00 to use cloud-shell in tenancy
+Allow group grp-oci-sec-ws-lab-00 to manage ons-subscriptions in tenancy Allow group grp-oci-sec-ws-lab-00 to manage cloudevents-rules in tenancy Allow group grp-oci-sec-ws-lab-00 to use cloud-shell in tenancy Allow group grp-oci-sec-ws-lab-00 to read app-catalog-listing in tenancy Allow group grp-oci-sec-ws-lab-00 to manage vaults in tenancy Allow group grp-oci-sec-ws-lab-00 to manage keys in tenancy Allow group grp-oci-sec-ws-lab-00 to manage secret-family in tenancy Allow group grp-oci-sec-ws-lab-00 to use key-delegate in tenancy
 ```

 ## POL-OCI-SEC-WS-LAB-00 - Level Compartment TRAINING